mariosilva81/mariosilva81/README.md

 - 🖥️  See my portfolio at [website](http://mariosilva.vercel.app)
 - ✉️  You can contact me at [mariosilva.81@icloud.com](mailto:mariosilva.81@icloud.com)
 - 🚀  I'm currently working on [Chat Online in Django](http://github.com/mariosilva81/chat-online-django)
-- 🧠  I'm learning Python, RPA and English.
+- 🧠  I'm learning Python and English
-- 🤝  I'm open to collaborating on interesting projects.
+- 🤝  I'm open to collaborating on interesting projects
-- ⚡  Avid reader of fiction, fantasy, horror and classics.
+- ⚡  Avid reader of fiction, fantasy, horror and classics

 ### Skills